This story was first published on ESPNcricinfo Hindi. Below is a translated version.

 "Only when the team was announced did I know I was going to Australia," Rana said.
 "But I had indications that I might be selected for the Australia tour because they had me with the team to prepare.
 Being selected for Australia tour is a big deal for me.

-Rana has already started preparing for the Australia tour.
-When he was released from the Indian team before the Pune Test, he returned to Delhi to play the match against Assam and registered his second first class five-wicket haul.
+Rana has already started preparing for the five-Test series.
+When he was released from the Indian team before the Pune Test, he returned to the domestic circuit registered his second first-class five-wicket haul in his 10th game in the format.

-On Saturday, when he got the new ball, he had the first three wickets with the batters caught behind or in the slips with his swing; when the ball got old, he targeted the lower-order batters with short balls from around the wicket.
+When he got the new ball on Saturday, he had the first three wickets with the batters caught behind or in the slips with his swing.
+Once the ball got old, he targeted the lower-order batters with short balls from around the wicket.

-However, Rana knows that the challenges of catching the right length for him in Australia will be different, and he has also received tips from his senior bowlers for this.
+However, Rana knows that the challenges of catching the right length in Australia will be different, and he has also received tips from his senior bowlers for this.

 "Recently when I was with the Indian team, I used to keep talking to Jassi [Jasprit Bumrah] and [Mohammed] Siraj bhaiya that if someday I get a chance to play there [in Australia], what should I do and what should I not do, which length will be right there and which is not.
 I have got an idea of all these things from both the bowlers and talking to them has helped me a lot."